elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/proxy-pattern.md

 **Proxy** -- Example code: _GeoProxy_

-- provides a application interface that is similar to the real object.
+- provides a user interface similar to the real object
-- maintains a reference to the real object that allows the proxy to access it.
+- and maintains a reference to the real object that allows the proxy to access it.
-- responds to requests and forwards them to the actual object.
+- Responds to requests and forwards them to the actual object.

 **RealSubject** -- Example code: _GeoCoder_

-- specifies the actual object for which service is being requested
+- specifies the actual object for which service is getting requested

 <br/>